FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**automatic mode**
+   name:**automatic mode**

-   effect：Robot automatic operation mode.When the global speed adjustment in manual mode and automatic mode is turned on and the speed is specified, the global speed will be automatically adjusted to the specified speed
+   effect:Robot automatic operation mode.When the global speed adjustment in manual mode and automatic mode is turned on and the speed is specified, the global speed will be automatically adjusted to the specified speed

 .. note::
    .. image:: teaching_pendant_software/014.png